AwalaApp/specs/rs019-threats.md

 Gateways have to know the sender and the recipient of the parcels they relay, which means that they could find out the service that a parcel belongs to by looking at the public endpoint address (e.g., `rne+https://relaynet.twitter.com/`).
 Thanks to the use of end-to-end encryption in Relaynet, gateways would not be able to see the contents of the parcel; however, exposing the endpoint address could be cause for concern in some circumstances.

 This information could be persisted and used subsequently, causing privacy issues -- And even more severe risks to certain end users, such as journalists.
-A relaying gateway operator may also be coerced to use this information to censor a particular service.
+A public gateway operator may also be coerced to use this information to censor a particular service.

-Users that wish to conceal the address of the centralized services they use should consider using a relaying gateway that does not persist or use that information in any way.
+Users that wish to conceal the address of the centralized services they use should consider using a public gateway that does not persist or use that information in any way.
 They may do so by using the services of a third party provider or by hosting the gateway on a server under their control.

 ## Acknowledgements